 Flash

-If you are doing with slow shutter speed photography, the camera will not prevent you from setting shutter speeds, which are so slow that too much light enters the camera and results in a completely overexposed shot.
+If you are doing slow shutter speed photography, the camera will not prevent you from setting shutter speeds, which are so slow that too much light enters the camera and results in a completely overexposed shot.
 This example means that you need to be careful when using a flash with long exposure photography.

 Common Slow Shutter Speed Problems And How to Solve Them